 Eurasian Harm Reduction Association (EHRA) (Eurazijos žalos mažinimo asociacija), registered at Gedimino pr.
 45-4, Vilnius 01109, Lithuania (actual address Verkių g.
 34B-701, Vilnius) announces the convocation of the members regional meetings from the particular regions: Central Europe, Ukraine-Moldova-Belarus, Caucasus, Central Asia and community of people who use drugs.

 Please, find a list of all current Steering Committee members.

 A list of Steering Committee members subject to rotation in the Regional meetings:

 A list of Steering Committee members subject to rotation in the General meeting:

 - Alla Asaeva (community of PWUD)

 Schedule of elections:

-- From 21 Мay to 4 June, 2018 – online voting to elect Steering Committee members in the South-Eastern Europe and Russia regions
+- From 17 to 30 September, 2018 – online voting to elect Steering Committee members in four above-mentioned regions and from the community of PWUD